Yakware/open-bible-study/CODE_OF_CONDUCT.md

-# Wordway Code of Conduct
+# Open Bible Study Code of Conduct

 ## Our Pledge